1587/speaking-exam/00-part5.md

 My answer:
 ```
-I think buy a house will lowers the quality of life
+I think buy a house will reduce the quality of my life.

-Firstly, the price of real estate is too high, it will cost much money.
+Firstly, in china, the price of real estate is too high, it will cost much money.
-Then we have enough money for learning skills, traveling.
+I will have no money for education, travel,medical care,and supporting the elderly.
+i will be a mortgage slave

-Secondly, I often change my office location,
+Secondly, if I change my office to a place far from my house.
-it's not convenient to buy a house to work.
+it's not convenient to work.
-It will waste much time to go to work, so It's better to rent.
+I will waste much time to go to wook. and

-You need to maintain the house every year, it's a waste of time and money.
+thirdly,I need to maintain the house every year, it's a waste of money and time.

-That's my point.
-That’s all.
+finally, if the neighbors are not good,i can't change them.
+so i think ,rent a house is a good choice.
+all the above are my opinions.
 ```

 My answer2: